-The conventional ways of verifying a customer’s identity are through government-issued documents such as passports, voter’s ID, driver’s license etc. The conventional ways of customer verification often require manpower, huge budget allotments and time.
-Most private companies instead chose to use the eKYC for faster, cheaper and easy customer verifications.
+The conventional ways of verifying a customer’s identity are through government-issued documents such as passports, voter ID, etc. The conventional ways of customer verification often require manpower, huge budget allotments, and time.
+Most private companies instead chose to use the eKYC for faster and cheaper customer verifications.

 3. Why is it deemed unconstitutional?

 The Supreme Court has declared it unconstitutional for private companies to collect the UID details of customers.
-This is done in the light of protecting the constitutional rights (Right to Privacy) of the citizens.
+This is being done to protect the constitutional rights (Right to Privacy) of the citizens.

 4. What happens to the data they have already collected?

 As per reports, 712 million of the 1 billion registered mobile users linked their UID numbers to their mobile numbers, last year.
 870 million bank accounts are already linked with their Aadhaar details.
 The majority judgment does not cover deletion or de-linking of data.
 There are still no clear instructions on what these private institutions should do with the data.

 Accordingly, Banks, telecom companies, and other financial institutions can no longer make it compulsory for their customers to provide their UID details to avail of benefits.
 Though, citizens will still need to provide their UID details for filing returns and PAN cards.

 While you don’t need to link your Aadhaar to your bank account or phone number anymore, documents like PAN cards and bank statements are a crucial part of the KYC process.
 It is best to know the KYC guidelines that have been set by The Reserve Bank of India.
 This is to help private companies whet the risk ability of a customer.
 By all means, it is compulsory to submit a list of documents to a technical service provider like a bank or a payment gateway.
 Here is a list of legit documents your business must-have.